Connecting to a Cluster | Redis Documentation

 - After your Cluster has finished provisioning, navigate to your Cluster Details page.
 All your nodes should be in a Running state with no errors listed.
 Some infrastructure providers allocate both public and private (data centre local) IP addresses to cluster nodes.
 If both are available, they will be listed with their respective nodes on this page.

 - Instaclustr manages the firewall permissions for the nodes in your cluster.
 Each cluster node only allows connections from one or more trusted IP addresses.
-You can add one or more trusted IP addresses to the cluster firewall on the Cluster Settings page for the cluster.
+You can add one or more trusted IP addresses to the cluster firewall by navigating to the Firewall Rules page of your cluster.

 - There are a large number of Redis client libraries that cover a wide range of languages.
 Instaclustr provides step-by-step examples with Redis for: